angular-es/AngularComunities/CONTRIBUTING.md

 After doing a local compilation once, you can rewrite the file directly to the `.tmp/aio` directory and work seamlessly with a differential compilation.
 As long as the `yarn serve-and-sync` command is running, it can automatically rebuild when there are changes to the files in` .tmp/aio`.
-However, the work in the `.tmp` directory is not managed by Git, so be sure to reflect it in the` aio-x` directory after the job.
+However, the work in the `.tmp` directory ist managed by Git, so be sure to reflect it in the` aio-x` directory after the job.

 ```
 $ cd .tmp/aio
 $ yarn serve-and-sync
-# starts the sever on localhost:4200
+# starts the server on localhost:4200

 ```